 To restore the profile on the next computer, run the NetSetMan and navigate to Wi-Fi > Profiles.
 Select the Import button and locate the XML file you exported in the previous steps.

 That’s it.
-Above are the steps to backup and restore wireless network profiles using NetSetMan.
+Above are the steps to back up and restore wireless network profiles using NetSetMan.

 Conclusion